-Wayfinding encompasses all the ways passengers orient themselves in physical space and navigate from place to place.
-Signage (Section 3.2.2) is one tool for wayfinding but it should not be the only, or even the primary, tool.
+Wayfinding encompasses all the ways in which passengers orient themselves in physical space and navigate from place to place.
+Signage (Section 3.2.2) is one tool for wayfinding, but it should not be the only, or even the primary, tool.
 By logically orchestrating the passenger journey sequence and passenger flow through the careful placement of decision points, and ensuring clear sight lines between them, the journey becomes intuitive.

-How design can simplify the decisions that a Passenger needs to make
+How design can simplify the decisions that a Passenger needs to

 Designing the layouts of stations and station environments in a consistent sequence will simplify decision points for passengers.
 To aid in decision making, station layouts should provide clear direction, sight lines, space, and safe path of travel for optimal passenger flow between journey steps and accompanying decision points (see Station Design Principles in section 3.2).
-From the station entrance to the platform, the journey should be seamless, the spatial layout enabling intuitive passenger navigation, providing cues for movement rather than forcing a reliance on signage.
+Avoid circulation routes that result in required decision points at the platform, in order to discourage the accumulation of people.
+From the station entrance to the platform, the journey should be seamless, the spatial layout enabling intuitive passenger navigation, providing cues for movement rather than sole reliance on signage, color, graphics, or art.